Janoi Donacien: Wycombe Wanderers (loan)

-On 21 August 2015 he signed a one-month loan deal with Wycombe Wanderers, during which he made 2 league appearances before returning to Villa Park on 29 September.
+On 21 August 2015 he signed a one-month loan deal with Wycombe Wanderers, He made his debut for Wycombe a day later in a 1–1 draw with Dagenham & Redbridge.
+He made 2 league appearances for Wycombe before returning to Villa Park on 19 September.

 Newport County (loan)

 On 24 September 2015 he joined Newport County on loan.
 He made his debut for Newport on 26 September in the starting line-up for the League Two match against Carlisle United.
 In January 2016 the loan was extended to the end of the 2015–16 season.
 Donacien made 31 appearances across all competitions during his loan spell at Newport.

 Accrington Stanley

-On 5 August 2016 Donacien signed for Accrington Stanley.
-He scored his first goal for Accrington on 29 October 2016 in the 3–1 League Two defeat against Newport County.
-Donacien played a key role for Accrington as they won the League Two title and promotion to League One for the first time in the club's history in 2018.
-Donacien made 92 appearances in all competitions during two seasons at the Crown Ground, scoring one goal.
+On 5 August 2016 Donacien signed for Accrington Stanley on a free transfer.
+He made his debut for Accrington on the opening day of the 2016–17 season in a 3–2 win against Doncaster Rovers.
+Donacien scored his first goal for Accrington, and first senior goal of his career, on 29 October 2016 in the 1–3 League Two defeat against Newport County.
+During his first season at Accrington, Donacien made a total of 41 appearances.

+Donacien played a key role for Accrington as they won the EFL League Two title and promotion to EFL League One for the first time in the club's history in the 2017–18 season.
+He featured in 45 of Accrington's 46 league matches during the season and made 51 appearances in total across all competitions.
+Donacien made a total of 92 appearances in all competitions during two seasons at the Crown Ground, scoring one goal.